-DropDMG is a utility for creating disk images in Mac OS X's .dmg format.
 Disk images are a wonderful way of packing entire folders or disks into a single file, either for transport across the Internet or simply for archival.
 They are Apple's preferred format for distributing Mac OS X software.
-Unlike other formats, disk images preserve both long filenames and Mac and Unix metadata.
-Their contents may be accessed using the Disk Copy application that's included with Mac OS X. Although Disk Copy can also create disk images, DropDMG is more powerful and easier to use.
+Unlike other formats, disk images preserve long filenames and Mac and Unix metadata.
+They are compatible with all versions of Mac OS X; to access an image's content, simply double-click the image file in the Mac OS X Finder.
+Although Apple's Disk Utility can be used to create disk images, DropDMG is more powerful and easier to use.